PHONICS AT ST LUKE'S

-Children's gaps and misconceptions have been identified through a deep analysis of pupils' ability to decode, orally blend and segment and encode.
-A bespoke curriculum has been created to address these.
-This will be reviewed termly through summative assessments and monitored daily through formative assessment within phonics lessons, continual provision and Guided Reading.
-It will be adapted appropriately to ensure rapid progress is made.
+Children's gaps and misconceptions within their ability to decode, orally blend and segment and encode are identified through diagnostic assessments.
+The long term plan is then adapted to address these.
+This is reviewed termly through diagnostic assessments and monitored daily through formative assessment within phonics lessons, continual provision and Guided Reading.
+It is adapted appropriately to ensure rapid progress is made.

 Children also have the opportunity to practise new sounds at home with their family through activities set on Class dojo.
-(Please see homework section on our website for more details.)
+They also take home a phonetically decodable text matched appropriately to their phonetic knowledge and a book to read for pleasure (Please see homework section on our website for more details).